yloose/openhab-addons/bundles/org.openhab.binding.alarm/README.md

 ## Thing Configuration

-One alarm controller is created automatically, you can handle it in PaperUI.
+One alarm controller is created automatically, you can handle it in MainUI.

 You can also configure one or multiple controllers (things) manually: